MicrosoftDocs/architecture-center/docs/guide/aws/aws-azure-security-solutions-content.md

 - [Detect cloud threats, compromised accounts, malicious insiders, and ransomware](/defender-cloud-apps/best-practices#detect-cloud-threats-compromised-accounts-malicious-insiders-and-ransomware) - Defender for Cloud Apps anomaly detection policies are triggered when there are unusual activities performed by the users in AWS.
 Defender for Cloud Apps continually monitors your users' activities and uses UEBA and ML to learn and understand the *normal* behavior of your users and trigger alerts on any deviations.

-- [Limit exposure of shared data and enforce collaboration policies](/defender-cloud-apps/best-practices) -  User and data governance policies to alert, require step up authentication, remove collaborators, or make data reposotires private to mitigate data exfiltration.
+- [Limit exposure of shared data and enforce collaboration policies](/defender-cloud-apps/best-practices) -  Automate governance controls with actions such as notifying users on alerts, requiring re-authentication, or suspending users, making an S3 bucket private, or removing collaborators from an S3 bucket.

 - [Audit trail](/defender-cloud-apps/protect-aws?branch=main)[ ](/defender-cloud-apps/best-practices?branch=main)- connect AWS auditing to Defender for Cloud apps activities of Visibility into user activities, admin activities, sign-in activities.